 As a Christian my faith is in the ever-present God who lives as Jesus is said to have lived—meeting our conflicts and rejection with an embrace that even death cannot dispel.
 Why I would believe in such a God I've addressed elsewhere, to my satisfaction if not to everybody's.
 I keep finding such a God to be inescapably present in ways that provoke immeasurable wonder and joy, and that suffices.

+Faith is awakening trustfully to what I take to be happening now.
+It’s not the same as opinions about what happened centuries ago.
 Still, I do have opinions about Jesus as a past figure for historians to investigate, and they matter:

 b) I think he spoke and acted in disconcerting ways that reflected his vision of the subversive nearness of God's reign—already dawning in his words and actions, but soon to arrive universally.
+(And I think what did arrive soon afterwards was something beyond the exact terms of his original vision.)

 c) I think he was executed because his words and actions seemed politically disruptive.